farlee2121/DevEssentialsBlog/_drafts/2020-11-20-PADL-Architecture.md

 Architecture is hard.
 There are few well-perscribed methods and those that exist are complex to understand.
 I've been on a journey to combine two methods I enjoy: iDesign and Clean Architecture (or Ports and Adapters-type architecture).
 Here I'll boil them down to their essense and glue them together.

-In this post I'll try to firmly establish the most core ideas clearly.
-Focusing on the underlying nuggets also prevents me from exploring context-specific advice that helps build up practical understanding.
-So, we'll follow up with a post all about context-specific decisions and benefits.
-The overall goal is to lead into a working understanding of the more general ideas here by breaking out smaller scenarios.
-I call the sum of these context-specific guided processes PADL (Ports and Adapters with Domain Layers).

 IDesign and Clean Architecture both define a variety of guidance, but I'm reducing them to what I see as the essense
 - Clean architecture -> use ports and adapters to create pluggable components
 - IDesign -> rules for dividing domain responsibilities consistently